nd-ball/py-irt/README.md

 This repository includes code for fitting Item Response Theory (IRT) models using variational inference.

-At present, the one parameter logistic (1PL) model, aka Rasch model, is implemented.
+At present, the one parameter logistic (1PL) model, aka Rasch model, and two parameter logistic model (2PL) are implemented.
 The user can specify whether vague or hierarchical priors are used.
-Two- and three-parameter logistic models are in the pipeline and will be added when available.
+The three-parameter logistic model is in the pipeline and will be added when available.

 ## License

-py-irt is licensed under the []MIT license](https://opensource.org/licenses/MIT).
+py-irt is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Installation